Wrongcosine3024/statlib/README.md

 - the "ost" branch is the same as "files-wo-cli" but instead of reading only playtime, program additionally reads player deathcount, game exit count, and number of netherite ingots created by player
 ## Error handling
 Statlib has implemented basic error handling, if it can't read statistic (because it changed name or sth) it will just print out error via console **and will continue execution**, for example: if there is a player on whitelist who never joined a server (so the server hasn't created statistics file for that specific player) program will not crash (because there is no file to read), it will just print error and try to read statistics for next player.
-## License and third party libraries
+## License and third-party libraries
-This project is released under [MIT License](https://github.com/Wrongcosine3024/statlib/blob/main/LICENSE)
+This project is released under [MIT License](https://github.com/Wrongcosine3024/statlib/blob/main/LICENSE).
 It was possible to make this project by use of the _JSON for modern C++_ library written by **Niels Lohmann** (see [NOTICE](https://github.com/Wrongcosine3024/statlib/blob/main/NOTICE))